ARBA AI Policies

-- Semen collection forms must be completed and mailed with payment of application fee ($25) to the ARBA Secretary with in 60 days after collection or importation.
+- Semen collection forms must be completed and mailed with payment of application fee ($25) to the ARBA Secretary within 60 days after collection or importations.
+(ARBA secretary will then forward the application to the AI committee for review.
+After the review the secretary will contact the member with the results and if approved the secretary will inform ASR of the approval for registration processing.)
 This form must be completed to the satisfaction of the Association.
-The Romney Board is taking a no tolerance policy in regards to these applications.
-Fees for forms received after these time periods or for incomplete forms shall be ($50).
+Fees for forms received after these time periods or for incomplete forms shall be $50.

-C. Documentation of the original collection place and date, amount of semen collected, name of the technician or veterinarian taking the collection, and dispersal of collection.
+d.
+Documentation of the original collection place and date, amount of semen collected, name of the technician or veterinarian taking the collection, and dispersal of the collection.

 - Transfers are to be recorded when any semen changes ownership.

-- The transfer of ownership fee is $4.00 per transaction for members and $8.00 for nonmembers.
-If the transfer is presented to the ARBA Secretary within 60 days of sale date, the fee is $4.00.
-If transfer is presented after 60 days, add $4.00.
-Either the buyer or the seller is responsible for transfer fees.
+- The transfer of ownership fee is $5.00 per transaction (not per unit of semen) for members and $11.00 for non-members if the transfer is presented to the ARBA Secretary within 60 days of sale date.
+If transfer is presented after 60 days, the transfer fee is $9.00 for members and $15.00 for non-members.
+As determined previously, either the buyer or the seller is responsible for transfer fees.

 PROGENY of AI

-- Registration papers for artificial mating progeny will state AI after the flock name and number.
+- Registration certificates for artificial mating progeny will state AI after the flock name and number.
 Example: Smith 0204 AI.